Everyone who works hard deserves the opportunity to succeed.

 Core Programs Specifically for Job Seekers:

-- Administrative Careers Training Program: Prepares job seekers for administrative careers leading to self-sufficiency through computer and life skills training, paid work experience, case management, career counseling, placement assistance, and long-term alumni services.
+- Administrative Careers Training Program: Prepares job seekers for administrative careers by combining computer training with life skills, paid work experience, case management, mental health services, career counseling, placement assistance, and long-term alumni services.
+This training, which costs Opportunity Junction $4,500 per student, is offered to students for free thanks to our funders and donors.

 Additional Programs to Serve Low-Income Residents: